Housing

 Settlements

 The Israeli government position is that these planned settlement communities in the West Bank are legal.
 Israel argues that there is no occupation as the land had no sovereign power in control when they captured it.
 Therefore, they say that the West Bank is ‘disputed’ territory whose ultimate status will be determined when peace is eventually negotiated.
-Therefore, despite condemnation from most of the international community, the Israeli government have continued with its settlement expansion programme.
+Despite condemnation from the international community, the Israeli government have continued with its settlement expansion programme.

 ‘In contrast to the restrictive planning for Palestinian communities, Israeli settlements – all of which are located in Area C – are allocated vast tracts of land, drawn up detailed plans, connected to advanced infrastructure, and the authorities turn a blind eye to illegal construction in them.’